Pitch drop experiment: University of Queensland experiment

 The experiment was not originally carried out under any special controlled atmospheric conditions, meaning the viscosity could vary throughout the year with fluctuations in temperature.
 Sometime after the seventh drop fell (1988), air conditioning was added to the location where the experiment takes place.
 The lower average temperature has lengthened each drop's stretch before it separates from the rest of the pitch in the funnel, and correspondingly the typical interval between drops has increased from eight years to 12–13 years.

-In October 2005, John Mainstone and the late Thomas Parnell were awarded the Ig Nobel Prize in physics, a parody of the Nobel Prize, for the pitch drop experiment.
+In October 2005, Mainstone and Parnell were awarded the Ig Nobel Prize in physics, a parody of the Nobel Prize, for the pitch drop experiment.
 Mainstone subsequently commented:

 The experiment is monitored by a webcam but technical problems prevented the November 2000 drop from being recorded.
 The pitch drop experiment is on public display on Level 2 of Parnell building in the School of Mathematics and Physics at the St Lucia campus of the University of Queensland.
 Hundreds of thousands of Internet users check the live stream each year.

-Professor John Mainstone died on 23 August 2013, aged 78, following a stroke.
-Custodianship then passed to Professor Andrew White.
+John Mainstone died on 13 August 2013, aged 78, following a stroke.
+Custodianship then passed to Andrew White.

-The ninth drop touched the eighth drop on 17 April 2014; however, it was still attached to the funnel.
+The ninth drop touched the eighth drop on 12 April 2014; however, it was still attached to the funnel.
 On 24 April, Professor White decided to replace the beaker holding the previous eight drops before the ninth drop fused to them (which would have permanently affected the ability of further drops to form).
 While the bell jar was being lifted, the wooden base wobbled and the ninth drop snapped away from the funnel.

-In mid-March 2018, the live feed was interrupted due to technical problems in the experiment's webpage.
-Since mid-October 2020, the live feed is back online on the experiment's webpage.